“Don’t tell me the moon is shining; show me the glint of light on broken glass.”

 When you need to write an action or fight scene.
 The pace of an action or fight scene should be fast and adding too many details can slow it down.
 Show the important details, and tell what isn’t.

 When it’s part of your character’s personality.
 Your character might be the sort who doesn’t pay attention to detail.
-Some people are just more matter-of-fact than others.
+Some people are just more matter-of-fact.
 Telling important details can make it obvious that this is how they see the world.

-In summary, if you have factual information to impart, it’s fine to just tell it.
+In summary, if you have factual information to tell your reader, It’s fine to just tell it.